-Next, we characterize all rings $R$ for which the graph ${\Bbb{AG}}(R)$ has a vertex adjacent to every other vertices.
+Next, we characterize all rings $R$ for which the graph ${\Bbb{AG}}(R)$ has a vertex adjacent to every other vertex.
 Then we apply this to characterize rings $R$ for which the graph ${\Bbb{AG}}(R)$ is complete or star.\\

 {\bf Theorem 2.2.} Let $R$ be a ring.
-Then there is a vertex of ${\Bbb{AG}}(R)$ which is adjacent to every other vertices if and only if either $R=F\oplus D$, where $F$ is a field and $D$ is an integral domain, or $Z(R)$ is an annihilator ideal.\\
+Then there is a vertex of ${\Bbb{AG}}(R)$ which is adjacent to every other vertex if and only if either $R=F\oplus D$, where $F$ is a field and $D$ is an integral domain, or $Z(R)$ is an annihilator ideal.\\